eddiebrunson/Reactjs_Notes/reactjsnotes.md

 --> The way you build a React app is by building a bunch of smaller React Components and then composing them together

---> We can think of passing *props* to components just as we pass arguements into functions.
+--> We can think of passing *props* to components just as we pass arguments into functions.
 Just as we can access arguments passed into a regular JavaScript function, we can access a component's prop with **this.props** or props in the stateless functional components

 --> When passing in a prop to a prop, you just type out the name of the prop as if it's a regular HTML attribute.

 --> A **prop** is any input you pass to a React component.
 Just like an HTML attribute, a prop name and value are added to the component.

 **Caveat:** Components must return a single root element.
-This is wehy we add a *<div>* to contain all the elements.
+This is why we add a *<div>* to contain all the elements.

 All props are stored in *this.props* object.
 So to access this text prop from inside the component, we'd use this.props.text